 Even as the cat has been exported to European nations, its spontaneous mutation occurred only in the United States, a fact that surprises some geneticists.
 Since American Wirehairs evolved from a single ancestor, they are periodically outcrossed with American Shorthairs to maintain diversity in their gene pool.

 Physically the pretty cats resemble American Shorthairs to an extent.
-They are well built cats with good physical development.
-The wire-like hair are often not seen uniformly in litters.
+They are well-built cats with good physical development.
+The wire-like hair is often not seen uniformly in litters.
 They may even change in character with age.
-Coat can range from short and dense to curly and spiked.
+The coat can range from short and dense to curly and spiked.
 It is generally very soft though and may occur in any color like the eyes.
-Cheek bones are well developed, giving the eyes a slanted appearance.
+Cheekbones are well developed, giving the eyes a slanted appearance.

 They totally adore their owners and shadow them everywhere they go.
 Like most cats, they have a pleasant temperament and are tolerant of other pets.
 Active and vigorous animals, American Wirehairs just love to play and have fun in a calm indoor environment.